-All MFP models contain a persistent storage drive (a.k.a. storage drive) that resides in the Operational Environment.
-The storage drive contains a section called Job Storage which is a user-visible file system where stored jobs such as certain types of fax jobs, certain types of print jobs, and certain types of copy jobs are stored/held until deleted/released by a user, or depending on the job type, deleted after a period of time or stored until the TOE is rebooted if no user action is taken.
+All printer models contain a persistent storage drive (a.k.a. storage drive) that resides in the Operational Environment.
+The storage drive contains a section called Job Storage which is a user-visible file system where stored print jobs are stored/held.
+Depending on the printer model, the storage drive is either a: